rackerlabs/technical-blog/_posts/2019-05-22-an-overview-of-oracle-property-manager.md

 details, occupancy area, features, and contacts.

-You can also subdivide a building into floors and offices, and you can enter the previous records for each individual sub-classification.
+You can also subdivide a building into floors and offices, and you can enter the previous records for each individual subclassification.
 The following image shows a building details form:

 ![Figure 2 - Building details]({% asset_path 2019-05-22-an-overview-of-oracle-property-manager/Picture3.png %})

-Finally, you can subdivide land into various parcels, withholding information like Land area, conditions, and the features for each classified parcel.
-You can record the asset numbers, titles, details, and do on by using Flexfields.
+Finally, you can subdivide land into various parcels, withholding information like land area, conditions, and the features for each classified parcel.
+You can record the asset numbers, titles, and details, and do so by using flexfields.

 ### Space assignments

 After you define the property, assign it to either an employee or a customer at any of the previously described levels.
-Facilitate the assignment by using the cost center or General Ledger (GL) codes for revenue or costing purposes.
-Space assignment forms display the entered data of the assignment logically and include the total occupancy at various levels such as building, office, floor, and so on.
+Facilitate the assignment by using the cost center or General Ledger (GL) codes for revenue or cost purposes.
+Space assignment forms display the entered data of the assignment logically and include the total occupancy at various levels, such as building, office, floor, and so on.
 You can also record information related to any project, organization, or task at this level.

-### Lease Management
+### Lease management

-By using Property Manager, you can oversee and control a variety of lease management tasks such as the following:
+By using the Oracle Property Manager, you can oversee and control a variety of lease management tasks, such as the following tasks:

 - Calculate lease amounts.
 - Modify or amend a lease.